nexiality/documentation/release/nexial-core-v1.5.changelog.md

 ### [io commands](../commands/io)
-- file validation support to give a choice to the user to define record spec configuration for any one record type or for all the record types(file header, section header, section body, section footer, file footer).
+- file validation support to give a choice to the user to define record spec configuration for any one record type or for a combination of the record types(file header, section header, section body, section footer, file footer).

 ### [csv commands](../commands/csv)